amomen9/PostgreSQL/PostgreSQL Course/Introduction2PostgreSQL.md

 ---

+* Licensing:

+**PostgreSQL**: Open-source and free.
+PostgreSQL is released under the PostgreSQL License, which is a liberal open-source license similar to the BSD or MIT licenses.
+This license allows you to freely use, copy, modify, and distribute the software and its documentation for any purpose, without any fees or written agreements.

+**SQL Server**: Closed-source and commercial.

+---

 * For the sessions, PostgreSQL uses processes, but SQL Server uses threads.
 This makes SQL Server generally able to handle more connections as it does not wrap every session into one process and do some processing and operations more efficiently like a more powerful control over parallelism with a smaller granularity